top of page

 Structure communication like tyres; get a grip, keep control, stay on the path

-But the reality of this tech is that some drivers just find it easier / more convenient to scan-read a policy or request and just tick at the bottom or worse, just scroll down to the tick at the bottom.
+But the reality is that some drivers just find it easier or more convenient to scan-read a policy and just scroll to the tick at the bottom.
 So you end up thinking the updates work well and that you've done a great job, while your driver becomes more disillusioned with the weekly messages delivered courtesy of Audrey the automated update app.

-If your driver doesn't understand something and wants to avoid looking foolish (in their minds of course) then they might carry on breaking driving time limits or missing information on paperwork or failing to deliver.
+If your driver doesn't understand something and wants to avoid looking foolish then they might carry on breaking driving time limits or missing information on paperwork or failing to deliver.
+If your driver constantly receives wordy updates without having the option to talk to someone then they're more inclined to just 'tick at the bottom'.

-Lazy or unstructured communication can lead to big problems.
+Lazy or unstructured communication planning can lead to big problems.
 Risk of poor working standards, risk of damage or incidents, higher turnover because they were 'just left to get on with it', higher training costs that could have been avoided and low morale leading to reduced productivity.

+My point is this.
+Keep doing inductions.
+Keep investing in driver development.
+Use technology.
+But use it sparingly and structure your communication.
 Make sure an induction is done with care; don't give them a written test that heaps the pressure on; look for confirmation, reaffirm the detail, check they understand.
 Move on to the next bit.

 Plan your updates so it doesn't happen all at once, and always make time for a face to face conversation.
 And make sure Audrey the app isn't the only source of information.